-The great thing about conference calls and screen share is that it enables teams to stay connected regardless of where they’re working from.
-It means that rather than spending hours commuting for one meeting, conference call and screen share tools can be used to work on projects and share updates without leaving the office.
+The great thing about these tools is that it enables teams to stay connected regardless of where they’re working from.
+It means that rather than spending hours commuting for one meeting, the tools can be used to work on projects and share updates without leaving the office.

 But where to next?
-What we’ve found is that our customers start using our conference call service then naturally progress to web meetings.
+What we’ve found is that our customers start using our conference call service then naturally progress to video conferencing.
 The reason being, that people see the value in the tools enabling colleagues and customers to easily communicate with each other as if they were face-to-face.
 It helps them to stay productive by being able to record the whole meeting, keep meeting actions for follow up tasks that need to be completed and easily see and interact with people on the call.